MicrosoftDocs/well-architected/well-architected/service-guides/azure-front-door.md

 >
 > - **Review the security baseline for [Azure Front Door](/security/benchmark/azure/baselines/azure-front-door-security-baseline).**
 >
-> - **Protect the backend servers**.
-The frontend acts as the single point of ingress to the application.
+> - **Protect the back-end servers**.
+The front end acts as the single point of ingress to the application.
 >
 >   Azure Front Door uses Azure Private Link to access an application's origin.
-Private Link creates segmentation so that the backends don't need to expose public IP addresses and endpoints.
+Private Link creates segmentation so that the back ends don't need to expose public IP addresses and endpoints.
 For more information, see [Secure your origin with Private Link in Azure Front Door Premium](/azure/frontdoor/private-link).
 >
->   Configure your backend services to accept only requests with the same host name that Azure Front Door uses externally.
+>   Configure your back-end services to accept only requests with the same host name that Azure Front Door uses externally.
 >
 > - **Allow only authorized access to the control plane**.
 Use Azure Front Door [role-based access control (RBAC)](/azure/role-based-access-control/overview) to restrict access to only the identities that need it.
 >
 > - **Block common threats at the edge**.
 WAF is integrated with Azure Front Door.
-Enable WAF rules on the frontends to protect applications from common exploits and vulnerabilities at the network edge, closer to the attack source.
+Enable WAF rules on the front ends to protect applications from common exploits and vulnerabilities at the network edge, closer to the attack source.
 >   Consider geo-filtering to restrict access to your web application by countries or regions.
 >
 >   For more information, see [Azure Web Application Firewall on Azure Front Door](/azure/web-application-firewall/afds/afds-overview).